-The selling stockholders have not authorized any person to provide you with any information other than the information contained in this prospectus supplement and the accompanying prospectus that is required to be filed with the SEC.
-The selling stockholders take no responsibility for, and provide no assurance as to the reliability of, any other information that others may give to you.
-The selling stockholders are not making an offer to sell the common stock in any jurisdiction where the offer or sale is not permitted.
-You should assume that the information appearing in this prospectus supplement and the accompanying prospectus is accurate only as of their respective dates.
+We and the underwriters have not authorized any person to provide you with any information other than the information contained in this prospectus supplement and the accompanying prospectus that is required to be filed with the SEC.
+We and the underwriters take no responsibility for, and provide no assurance as to the reliability of, any other information that others may give to you.
+We and the underwriters are not making an offer to sell the common stock in any jurisdiction where the offer or sale is not permitted.
+You should assume that information appearing in this prospectus supplement and the accompanying prospectus is accurate only as of their respective dates.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
 To the extent required by law, we will amend or supplement the information contained in this prospectus supplement and the accompanying prospectus.

-The terms "we," "us," "our," "Medley Capital" and the "Company" in this prospectus supplement refer to Medley Capital Corporation, a Delaware corporation, and its subsidiaries for the periods after our consummation of the formation transaction and to Medley Capital BDC LLC, a Delaware limited liability company, for the periods prior to our consummation of the formation transaction described in the accompanying prospectus.
+The terms "we", "us", "our", "Medley Capital" and the "Company" in this prospectus supplement refer to Medley Capital Corporation, a Delaware corporation, and its subsidiaries for the periods after our consummation of the formation transaction and to Medley Capital BDC LLC, a Delaware limited liability company, for the periods prior to our consummation of the formation transaction described in the accompanying prospectus.